NCAR/HPC-Docs/docs/allocations/chap/chap-conflict-of-interest-policy.md

 Conflicts of interest exist for any of the relationships below:

-1. Affiliations with a requestor’s institution:
+1. Affiliations with a requester’s institution:

     - Current employment (formal or informal) within the same department or institution.
 In case of UCAR/NCAR employees, conflicts exist within the same division, institute or laboratory.

-    - Any affiliation with the requestor institution including, but not limited to, current membership on a visiting committee or similar body at the requestor’s department, holder of any office, governing board membership, or relevant committee chairpersonship in the requestor’s department.
+    - Any affiliation with the requester institution including, but not limited to, current membership on a visiting committee or similar body at the requester’s department, holder of any office, governing board membership, or relevant committee chairpersonship in the requester’s department.

     - Currently seeking employment with the institution.